Double Crust Chicken Pot Pie.

 - Bake for 32 - 38 minutes, or until crust is golden brown.
 I use a pie crust shield to protect the edges from browning too much too soon.
 Cool for 10 minutes before serving.
 Makes amazing leftovers-- the filling is so thick on the next day!
 Reheat as desired.
 Leftovers keep well in the refrigerator in an airtight container for up to 5 days.

-- Make ahead tip: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
+Make ahead tip: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
 Assemble, fill, and bake the next day as directed.
 The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
-The baked pot pie freezes well for up to 2-3 months.
-I usually bake the pot pie in a disposable pie dish, let it cool completely, then wrap it tightly in aluminum foil and freeze.
-Then, bake from frozen at 375°F (191°C) for about 40 minutes or until warmed through.
+The unbaked OR baked pot pie freezes well for up to 2-3 months.
+Allow to thaw overnight in the refrigerator and bake as directed or bake to warm through.

 - Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
 Puff pastry works too.